qmacro/qmacro.github.io/src/posts/2023-01-02-im-moving-onto-a-narrowboat.md

 If there's something you'd like to know, tell me in the comments and I'll try to answer it next time.

+---

+Next post in this series: [Working from a narrowboat - Internet connectivity](/blog/posts/2023/01/09/working-from-a-narrowboat-internet-connectivity/).